ThomasLaforge/ppg-timer/README.md

 The solution we chose is to have an app 100% autonomous in internet connection, to be sure anywhere we go, it will work as "paper and watch" combo ^^ You'll still have the possibility to get some cloud bonus.

 ## Use cases
-[x] - Create trainings easiest way but with maximum powers [x] - Execute trainings with smooth UI and less interaction needed.
+[x] - Create trainings easiest way but with maximum powers
+[x] - Execute trainings with smooth UI and less interaction needed.
 [x] - No useless pause on training
-[x] - Long training possible with multi loops and repetitions [x] - Share trainings with friends
+[x] - Long training possible with multi loops and repetitions
+[x] - Share trainings with friends
 [ ] - Add or create exercises

+## Developement
+### Publish
+To publish, you have to set env GITHUB_TOKEN.
+$env:GITHUB_TOKEN = 'my_token'

+then:
+Get-ChildItem -Path Env:\
+to check it worked

 ## Data Model